North Pacific right whale: Northwestern Pacific

 There are very few reports of right whales in the western North Pacific.
-A remnant population of right whales persists in the Sea of Okhotsk at least in the summer, along with remnant populations of the western populations of gray and bowhead whales.
+A remnant population of right whales persists in the Sea of Okhotsk at least in the summer, along with remnant populations of western gray and bowhead whales.

 The distribution of these three species is quite different.
-In summer bowheads inhabit the northwestern corner of the Sea of Okhotsk around Academy and Ulban Bays to the Shantar Islands, while gray whales stay close to Sakhalin Island, near massive new energy developments.
+In summer, bowheads inhabit the northwestern corner of the Sea of Okhotsk around Academy and Ulban Bays to the Shantar Islands, while gray whales stay close to Sakhalin Island, near massive new energy developments.
 In contrast, the right whales inhabit the southern Sea of Okhotsk around the Kuril Islands and east of Sakhalin Island.
 Some recent sighting records are available.

 Recent occurrences of right whales near the Kuril islands are largely unknown due to lack of observation effort; however, recent sightings indicate that the areas adjacent to Paramushir Island and surrounding, and west of the southern tip of the Kamchatka Peninsula are seemingly one of the most populated locations for this species today.

-Even though the eastern coast of the Kamchatka Peninsula is considered as a feeding ground for right whales, only a few records exist from the eastern side including sightings in 1978 and in 2009.
+Even though the eastern coast of the Kamchatka Peninsula is considered a feeding ground for right whales, only a few records exist from the eastern side, including sightings in 1978 and in 2009.

-Right whales were historically hunted in the Commander Islands heavily where only a handful of sightings are made in recent years, however, encounters with this species around the Commander Islands and off eastern Kamchatka seems to occur on a more regular basis compared to the last several decades.
+Right whales were historically heavily hunted in the Commander Islands, where only a handful of sightings have been recorded in recent years.
+However, encounters with this species around the Commander Islands and off eastern Kamchatka seem to occur more regularly than in the last several decades.

 This area's remoteness makes observation very difficult and expensive.
 Based on survey records from "JARPN" and "JARPN II" conducted by Institute of Cetacean Research, the 40 right whales seen were distributed mainly in offshore waters from 1994 to 2007.